Oregon

 Casey Rauch

 Casey began her work with College Possible in the Program Coordinator position, working in both the Flagship and Navigate programs for three and a half years.
-She took on the role of Program Manager, College Access in the fall of 2020.
+She took on the role of director of programs in December 2023.

 As a first-generation college graduate from a low-income background, Casey is passionate about educational equity and believes education should be a right, not a privilege.
 Growing up in a small, rural community in the midwest, college was not acknowledged as an option for everyone.
 After earning her degree in English and Secondary Education, Casey taught for a year before joining AmeriCorps, where she served students in one of our College Possible partner high schools.
 Casey’s personal experience to and through college, along with her professional experience working in education continue to fuel Casey’s commitment to college access and education equity.